-You may register for a maximum of 30 ECTS (60 CATS) at LSFMP but we recommend that you do not sign up for the full work load if you do not have to.
+You may register for a maximum of 30 ECTS (60 CATS) at RSPP but we recommend that you do not sign up for the full work load if you do not have to (eg. choose 25 ECTS).
 This will give you some time to explore and enjoy London.
 You can choose modules from all levels and either core or elective modules.
 However, you must make sure that you meet the pre-requisites needed for each module and have your choices approved by your academic advisor at your home institution.

 You can chose courses from the BA (Hons) Psychology.
-To choose your courses, please refer to page 7 where you will find a list of available modules.
+To choose your courses, please refer to pages 7-14 where you will find a list of available modules.